I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlinsertperfileobjectcontext.md

 <p>All per-file-object context information structures must be or contain an initialized FSRTL_PER_FILEOBJECT_CONTEXT structure.
 Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546170">FsRtlInitPerFileObjectContext</a> macro to initialize a FSRTL_PER_FILEOBJECT_CONTEXT structure.</p>

-<p>After a FSRTL_PER_FILEOBJECT_CONTEXT structure or filter-defined per-file-object context structure (containing an initialized FSRTL_PER_FILEOBJECT_CONTEXT structure) has been associated with a file object, it can be retrieved by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff546936">FsRtlLookupPerFileObjectContext</a> or removed by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff547232">FsRtlRemovePerFileObjectContext</a>.</p>

-<p>A file system filter driver calls <b>FsRtlInsertPerFileObjectContext </b>to associate its own per-file-object context structure with a file object.
-The context structure contains context information that the filter driver maintains for the file object.
-The <b>FsRtlInsertPerStreamContext</b> function inserts the <i>Ptr</i> context structure into the context list for <i>FileObject</i>.</p>

-<p>All per-file-object context information structures must be or contain an initialized FSRTL_PER_FILEOBJECT_CONTEXT structure.
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546170">FsRtlInitPerFileObjectContext</a> macro to initialize a FSRTL_PER_FILEOBJECT_CONTEXT structure.</p>

-<p>After a FSRTL_PER_FILEOBJECT_CONTEXT structure or filter-defined per-file-object context structure (containing an initialized FSRTL_PER_FILEOBJECT_CONTEXT structure) has been associated with a file object, it can be retrieved by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff546936">FsRtlLookupPerFileObjectContext</a> or removed by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff547232">FsRtlRemovePerFileObjectContext</a>.</p>
+<p>After a FSRTL_PER_FILEOBJECT_CONTEXT structure or filter-defined per-file-object context structure (containing an initialized FSRTL_PER_FILEOBJECT_CONTEXT structure) has been associated with a file object, it can be retrieved by calling <a href="..\ntifs\nf-ntifs-fsrtllookupperfileobjectcontext.md">FsRtlLookupPerFileObjectContext</a> or removed by calling <a href="..\ntifs\nf-ntifs-fsrtlremoveperfileobjectcontext.md">FsRtlRemovePerFileObjectContext</a>.</p>

 ## -requirements
 <table>